tachibana-shin/vue-auth3/docs/guide/requests.md

-How requests are made is central to the vue-auth plugin so it's important to understand the request/response lifecycle.
+How requests are made is central to the vue-auth3 plugin so it's important to understand the request/response lifecycle.

 Under the hood the, all requests to the API are made using the HTTP driver and all of the methods will always return a `Promise` by `axios`.